Cybister lateralimarginalis

 The larva of

-Cybister is caught more often than the beetle.
+Cybister is caught more often than the

-hang below the surface in an "S-shape", but needs support from water plants or the bottom to get the
+It's unable to hang below the surface in an "S-shape", but needs support from

-tip of the abdomen to the surface.
-The larva is a predator who lives from other water insects, which
+water plants or the bottom to get the tip of the abdomen to the surface.
+The larva is a

-are injected with digestive saliva and sucked out.
-After a few molts it may grow to 8 cm and than it
+sucked out.
+After a few molts it may grow to 8 cm and than it crawls out of the water to

-crawls out of the water to make a "pupal cell" near the water in the mud, below moss.
-In this cell
+make a "pupal cell" near the water in the mud, below moss.
+In this cell it pupates

-it pupates (picture at right) and after about 4 weeks the beetle emerges.
+(picture at right) and after about 4 weeks the beetle emerges.

 back to: WATERBEETLES 1